 How to Encourage Your Child to Speak

 Parents create opportunities, not pressure.
 Your home should be a language-rich environment, using English naturally.
 Instead of quiz-like questions, narrate your day.
 For example, say “I’m washing the green apple” or “Look at that fast blue car.”
 Modeling provides correct language patterns without pressure.
-It supports a child who can understand English but not speak well to experiment with words.
+It supports a child who can understand English but not speak well to experiment with words and eventually speak English more confidently for kids.
 Our tutors use similar techniques in interactive English lessons for kids.

 When to Seek Professional Guidance